Stanley E. Trauth

-Stanley E. Trauth was born September 5, 1948, in St. Louis, Missouri, but moved to Arkansas as a child in 1955.
-He is an American herpetologist and professor of zoology and environmental studies at Arkansas State University.
+Stanley E. Trauth is an American herpetologist and professor of zoology and environmental studies at Arkansas State University.
 He is also the curator of the herpetological collection of the Arkansas State University Museum of Zoology.

-Education
+Early life and education

+Trauth was born September 5, 1948, in St. Louis, Missouri, but moved to Arkansas as a child in 1955.
 Trauth attended Mountain Home High School in Mountain Home, Arkansas, where he played quarterback on the football team and played basketball.
 He earned his BS (1970) and MS (1974) in zoology from the University of Arkansas, Fayetteville, where he worked on collared lizards (Crotaphytus collaris) under James M. Walker.
 He earned his PhD from Auburn University (1980), where he worked on six-lined racerunners (Aspidoscelis sexlineatus) under Robert Mount (who graduated under Archie Carr).

 Research

 Trauth's research concerns conservation, microscopic anatomy, histology, reproductive biology parasitology, natural history, and behavior of amphibians and reptiles.

 Conservation

 Trauth's work with his student Benjamin A. Wheeler and University of Florida professor Max Nickerson, on the federally endangered Ozark hellbender (Cryptobranchus alleganiensis) was important in its obtaining protection under the U.S. Endangered Species Act of 1972.
 Trauth has surveyed populations of this species in Arkansas and Missouri.
 His studied the alligator snapping turtle (Macrochelys temminickii) for over 20 years.
 He led captive rearing programs for these species with the U.S. Fish and Wildlife Service's Mammoth Spring Fish Hatchery and the Arkansas State fish Hatchery in Mammoth Spring, Arkansas.
 Trauth led the first inventories of amphibians and reptiles of the Arkansas Post National Memorial, George Washington Carver National Memorial, Wilson's Creek National Battlefield, and Ozark National Scenic Waterways for the National Park Service and United States Geological Survey.
 Inventory work such as these provide the baseline population and community information on which to base future management decisions.
 His study on fire ant predation of lizard eggs was among the first.
-His work with Joseph Milanovich (Loyola University [Chicago]), David Saugey (US Forest Service) and Robyn Jordan demonstrated that climate change could have severe impacts on terrestrial plethod populations.
+His work with Joseph Milanovich (Loyola University [Chicago]), David Saugey (US Forest Service) and Robyn Jordan demonstrated that climate change could have severe impacts on terrestrial populations.
 His work with Dr. Joy Trauth and Malcolm L. McCallum showed that Illinois chorus frogs (Pseudacris illinoesis) were experiencing a severe range contraction, largely due to changed land use policies connected to US Environmental Protection Agency's Best Management Practices for controlling runoff on farm fields in Arkansas.